Scroll to top

 Military Coup and Civil Conflict

 Myanmar's military junta (SAC) seized power in February 2021.
-The country has been in a state of civil conflict since, with armed resistance groups (PDF and ethnic armed organisations) fighting the military across multiple states.
+The country has been in civil conflict since, with armed resistance groups including the People's Defence Force (PDF) and ethnic armed organisations fighting the military across multiple states and regions.
 While the primary conflict is outside Yangon, the capital has experienced targeted killings, bombings, and security crackdowns.
 The FCDO advises against all but essential travel to Myanmar.

 Arbitrary Detention

-The SAC has detained foreign nationals, including journalists, NGO workers, and business people on charges of supporting anti-government activities.
-The legal system is not independent.
-Detention can occur with minimal evidence and consular access is not guaranteed.
-This is the primary risk for many foreign nationals.
+The SAC has detained foreign nationals including journalists, NGO workers, and business people on charges of supporting anti-government activities.
+The legal system is not independent under junta control.
+Detention can occur on minimal evidence, consular access is not guaranteed, and conditions of detention are poor.
+This is the primary risk for many foreign nationals and must be assessed before any deployment.

 Armed Crime and Civil Disorder

-Armed robberies, carjackings, and security force checkpoints create a volatile ground-level environment.
 The breakdown of rule of law since the coup has increased opportunistic crime in Yangon.
-Unannounced military checkpoints create unpredictability in movement.
+Armed robbery, carjacking, and unpredictable military and police checkpoints create a volatile ground-level environment.
+Unannounced checkpoint operations can delay or complicate movement significantly.

 Vetted operators with direct experience in Yangon